amulheirn/confgen2/README.md

-**Overview**
+## Overview
 This is an ansible playbook for creating config files from templates.

+Currently this playbook creates four (abbreviated) Juniper Network SRX config files, but given a different template, could create anything.

+## Usage
+First, delete the four config files in roles/confgen2/configs - these will be re-created when you run the playbook.
-Type 'ansible-playbook confgen2.yml' to run the playbook
+Type 'ansible-playbook confgen2.yml' to run the playbook See the four files re-appear

+## Other info
-The template is a Jinja2 formatted file under confgen/roles/confgen2/templates The variables are in confgen/roles/confgen2/vars/main.yml
+The template is a Jinja2 formatted file:
+`confgen/roles/confgen2/templates/srx-template.j2`

+The variables are in confgen/roles/confgen2/vars/main.yml

 To modify this for your own purposes, do this: